List of Tosafists

-Tosafists were rabbis of France and Germany, who lived from the 12th to the mid-15th centuries, in the period of Rishonim.
+Tosafists were rabbis of France, Germany, Bohemia and Austria, who lived from the 12th to the mid-15th centuries, in the period of Rishonim.
 The Tosafists composed critical and explanatory glosses (questions, notes, interpretations, rulings and sources) on the Talmud, which are collectively called Tosafot ("additions").
 The Tosafot are important to the practical application of Jewish law, because the law depends on how the Talmud is understood and interpreted.

 Alphabetical list of Tosafists

-Of the great number of tosafists not all are known by name.
+Not all of the many tosafists are known by name.
 The following is an alphabetical list of them; many, however, are known only through citations.

 A (HaRA)

-Quoted in the edited Tosafot to Moed Katan 14b, 19a, 20b, 21a etc.
+Quoted in the edited Tosafot to Mo'ed Katan 14b, 19a, 20b, 21a etc.

 Avigdor Cohen of Vienna

 Also known as Avigdor ben Elijah ha-Kohen.
-Flourished in the middle of the thirteenth century; his tosafot are mentioned in the edited tosafot to Ketuvot 63b.
+Flourished in the middle of the 13th century and an early Talmudists of Austria; his tosafot are mentioned in the edited tosafot to Ketuvot 63b.

 Abraham ben Joseph of Orleans

-French Talmudist; lived at Orleans, and perhaps at London, in the twelfth century.
+French Talmudist; lived in Orleans, and perhaps London, in the 12th century.
 One of the older tosafists, his interpretations of the Talmud are quoted several times in the Tosafot.
 He is mentioned as the father of three daughters.
-He was the father-in-law of Judah ben Isaac Messer Leon, and therefore a contemporary of Rabbenu Tam of Rameru, the head of the tosafistic school in the middle of the twelfth century.
+He was the father-in-law of Judah ben Isaac Messer Leon, and therefore a contemporary of Rabbeinu Tam of Rameru, the head of the tosafistic school in the middle of the 12th century.